VijayTakmoge/Income_project/README.md

-Title: Predictive Modeling for Identifying High-Income Individuals
+Title: Predictive Modeling for Detecting High-Earning Individuals

 Introduction:
-Prediction models play a crucial role in identifying individuals with high income, aiding in various socio-economic analyses and decision-making processes.
-In this study, we explore the significance of different variables in predicting high-income individuals, utilizing various machine learning algorithms.
+Forecasting models are essential in recognizing individuals with substantial income, supporting a range of socio-economic studies and informed decision-making.
+This research examines the impact of various factors in predicting high-earning individuals, employing multiple machine learning techniques.

 Variables Investigated: